Industry

 Light duties at work

-From time to time, employees will get injured and need time off work to recover.
-But sometimes it can take a while for an individual to reach full health again and is able to carry out their role at work as usual.
-Especially in industries such as construction, cleaning and distribution.
+From time to time, people in your workforce may get injured or experience poor mental health and need time off work to recover.
+In some instances, in can take longer for an individual to recover to full health again in order to carry out their role as needed.
+This is especially true in more physically demanding roles in industries such as construction, healthcare and retail.

 Hopefully, this doesn't happen often, but it is likely to happen at some point.
 So, when it does, it's important to be prepared and understand what this means for your organisation.

-This article will cover light duties at work in more detail including what light duties are, what is classed as a light duty job and the legal position around these circumstances.
+This article will cover what light duties at work are in more detail, including the definition of the term, what is classed as a light duty job and the legal position around this topic, including employment law and the Equality Act 2010.

 What are light duties at work?

-Light duty work allows employees to return to employment after an injury when they are still in the process of recovery.
+Light duty work allows employees to return to their role after a work-related injury or an instance of poor mental health when they are still in the process of recovery.

-Instead of waiting till an employee has made a complete recovery, which can take months in some cases, the medical professional can issue a fit note with certain working limitations.
+Instead of waiting until an employee has made a complete recovery, which can take months in some cases, a medical professional can issue a fit note with certain working limitations.

-The note will detail if the employee is fit for work or not.
-The note will also detail the duties the employee isn't able to carry out, and whether they might require light-duty work.
+A light duties sick note, also known as a fit note, will detail if an individual is fit to carry out their role responsibilities or not.
+The note will also detail the duties the individual isn't able to carry out, and whether they might require light-duty work.
+It can also be used to show eligibility for any contractual or statutory sick pay.

 Light duties at work are temporary positions that comprise less mentally or physically demanding tasks.
-This role is created by the organisation and, if possible, will last until the employee is fit enough to return to their normal job duties.
+This role is created by the organisation and will last until the individual is fit enough to return to their normal job duties.

-Light duty jobs allow the employee to return to work safely, whilst protecting their injury from worsening.
-All light-duty roles should be considered on a case-by-case basis; what works for one person, might not always work for other employees.
+Light duty jobs allow the employee to return to work safely, whilst protecting them from possibly worsening their injury or condition.
+All light-duty roles should be considered on a case-by-case basis; what works for one person might not always work for other members of the workforce.

 Do employers have to offer light-duty work?

-Employers are not obliged to offer light-duty work.
-There may be some instances where there are no suitable role alternatives to offer.
+Organisations are not obliged to offer light-duty work.
+However, there may be some instances where there are no suitable role alternatives to offer.

-Light-duties should be offered based on the individual's requirements, but they should also simultaneously take into consideration the overall needs of the company.
+Light-duties should be offered based on the individual's requirements, but they should also take the overall needs of the organisation into consideration.

 For a light-duty position to be created, it must be for the benefit of both parties.
-And this entirely depends upon if there are alternative work duties available.
-For small businesses, light-duty responsibilities may not be available.
+This is entirely dependent upon if there are alternative work duties available that an individual returning to work can carry out effectively.
+For smaller organisations, light-duty responsibilities may not be available.

-For example, if you carry out work in manual labour, there may not be any other duties your organisation can offer that would be suited to your physical abilities at that time.
+For example, if you carry out work in manual labour, there may not be any other duties your organisation can offer that would be suited to an individual's physical abilities at that time, particularly if they are returning from a serious injury.

 Light duties and the Equality Act

-In some cases, injuries may be classed as a disability under the Equality Act (2010).
-The Equality Act protects workers from discrimination because of their disability and makes it a legal requirement that an employer considers reasonable adjustments to the working environment where required.
-These adjustments could include:
+In some cases, injuries may be classed as a disability under the Equality Act 2010.
+The Equality Act protects workers from discrimination as their disability is a protected characteristic, making it a legal requirement for an organisation to consider reasonable adjustments where required in the workplace.
+These adjustments may include:

 • Flexible working hours